 A monorepo is a single repository that stores several separate projects linked together.
 A mono repository is a code architecture concept that involves keeping all your particular pieces of code in a single robust repository rather than handling many small repositories.
 A monorepo, for instance, will house both website and mobile application codes in one location.

 Many major companies, including Google, Facebook, and Uber, leverage Monorepo.
 Instead of keeping each product or module in its source control system, they are kept in the same location.
-This approach allows businesses to simultaneously create, debug, and deploy all projects and their components.
+This approach allows businesses to simultaneously create, debug, and deploy all projects and their reusable components.

 One of the most significant advantages of monorepos is that every update can be made in a single atomic commit.
 When developers can access the source code, they can view all the changes and the relationships across all projects.
 This way, they can push updates easier and faster.
 Identifying dependencies is also simple with monorepos since every coder follows the same structure.